jen20/go-event-sourcing-sample/README.md

 Get(id string, aggregateType string, afterVersion eventsourcing.Version) ([]eventsourcing.Event, error)
 ```

-Appart the manadatory `Get` and `Save`functions an event store could also implement the `GlobalGet` function for fetching events based on the order they were saved.
+Apart the manadatory `Get` and `Save`functions an event store could also implement the `GlobalGet` function for fetching events based on the order they were saved.
 This function makes it possible to build separate representations often called projections

-The event store also has a function that fetch events that are not based on identifier or type.
-It could be used to build separate representations often called projections or [CQRS](https://martinfowler.com/bliki/CQRS.html).

 ```go
 GlobalGet(start uint64, count int) []eventsourcing.Event